TaharQa and Tunde Ra Aleem: NIA Records

 After the Prana People album, the twins decided to go in a new musical direction, producing the song "Hooked on Your Love" in 1979.
 The song featured Leroy Burgess on lead vocals, formerly of the R&B group Black Ivory.
 Rounding out the background vocals were Jocelyn Brown, Crystal Davis, and a young Luther Vandross.
 The song would go on to become a club classic and usher in the early transitional phase from disco to club/dance music in NYC.
-The song peaked at #15 and spent 16 weeks on Billboard's Dance charts.
+The song peaked at No. 15 and spent 16 weeks on Billboard's Dance chart.
+The Fantastic Aleems released "Get Down Friday Night" and changed their name to High Frequency.
+High Frequency released single "Summer Time".

-At this point, the twins had grown weary of the traditional “shop your demo” approach and opted to go the independent route.
+At this point, the twins had grown weary of the traditional "shop your demo" approach and opted to go the independent route.
 They borrowed 1500 dollars from their father, pressed their own records and started NIA Records in 1979 in order to distribute their single.
 Author Dan Charnas recalls the early business of rap in his book, The Big Payback.
 The Aleems and Nia Records play a prominent role, as they were responsible for some of rap's seminal MC's.

-Impact on hip-hop

-The twins were starting to get hip to the young fledgling hip-hop scene due to the prodding of Fat Man, whose Harlem World club became a rite of passage for many up and coming hip-hop artists.
+The twins were starting to get hip to the young fledgling hip-hop scene due to the prodding of Fat Man, whose Harlem World club became a rite of passage for many up-and-coming hip-hop artists.
 The Sugar Hill Gang was discovered at Harlem World by Joe and Sylvia Robinson of Sugar Hill Records.
 Fat Man also suggested that the twins take their instrumental for their club hit Hooked on Your Love and use it as a backing track for a group called Dr. Jeckyll & Mr. Hyde (Andre Harrell and Alonzo Brown).
 The demo resulted in a production deal for the Dr. Jeckyll & Mr. Hyde with Profile Records.

-The twins’ next single on NIA Records, Release Yourself, was an even bigger hit than their first single, thanks to the hip-hop styled remix by Marley Marl in 1984.
+The twins' next single on NIA Records, Release Yourself, was a dance floor hit, thanks to the hip-hop styled remix by Marley Marl in 1984.
 The suggestion of this remix was made by Mr. Magic, whose WBLS show, Mr. Magic's Rap Attack, was just beginning to take NY urban radio into its hip-hop era.
-NIA records would also distribute songs from Captain Rock, The Last Poet (Abiodun Oyewole), Sparky D’s answer record to Roxanne (Sparky’s Turn), Marley Marl featuring MC Shan on Marley Marl’s Scratch, and the Super Kids featuring a young Craig G, Prince A.D., and Tragedy Khadafi (The Intelligent Hoodlum).
+NIA records would also distribute songs from Captain Rock, The Last Poet (Abiodun Oyewole), Sparky D's answer record to Roxanne (Sparky's Turn), Marley Marl featuring MC Shan on Marley Marl's Scratch.